 We are living in an information age on steroids.
 There is SO much information out there.
-Endless emails, posts, tweets, etc. all vying for our attention.
-And most of these resources are attached to endless products that promise to fix what ails you.
+Endless emails, posts, and notifications all vying for our attention.
+And many of these resources are attached to endless products that promise to fix what ails you.

-Here are some of my favorite resources for body, heart, and mind.
+Here are some of my favorite resources for body, heart, soul and mind.
 Some of them offer products, but do not promote them aggressively.
 In my experience, the information is good and trustworthy.
 And some of these resources are just pure fun and entertainment.

 Starting Strength by Mark Rippetoe